ICP CLI

 -

 Misunderstanding Candid file generation with recipes.
-When using the Rust or Motoko recipe:
+Binding generation tools (e.g.

-candidis specified: the file must already exist (checked in or manually created).
-The recipe uses it as-is and does not generate one. - If
+candidgoes insiderecipe.configurationinicp.yaml:- If specified: the file must already exist.
+The recipe uses it as-is and does not generate one.

-cargo install candid-extractor # one-time setup icp build backend candid-extractor target/wasm32-unknown-unknown/release/backend.wasm > backend/backend.didMotoko — use
+candid: backend/backend.didinsiderecipe.configuration:cargo install candid-extractor # one-time setup icp build backend candid-extractor target/wasm32-unknown-unknown/release/backend.wasm > backend/backend.didMotoko (v5 recipe) —

 -